treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 What if our data isn't sorted yet?

-Say we have a lists-of-tuples that pair meeting rooms to their corresponding room numbers:
+Say we have a list-of-tuples that pair meeting rooms to their corresponding room numbers:

 ```pycon
 >>> rooms = [("Pink", "Rm 403"), ("Space", "Rm 201"), ("Quail", "Rm 500"), ("Lime", "Rm 503")]
 ```

-And we'd like to sort this dicitonary by its keys.
+And we'd like to sort this dictionary by its keys.

 We could use the built-in `sorted` function to sort it: